Community > Live > Education

 160 S. Hollywood | 901.321.2500 | www.scsk12.org

-The Memphis City Schools optional program gives parents choices in selecting a public education that can best fit their children’s talents and abilities.
+Shelby County Schools' optional program gives parents choices in selecting a public education that can best fit their children’s talents and abilities.
 Optional elementary programs focus on different approaches to education.
 These programs enrich, supplement, and broaden the standard school curriculum.
 Optional programs at the middle school and high school levels are designed to prepare students for college and careers.
-Optional schools are tuition-free and accessible to residents from all parts of the city.
+Optional schools are tuition-free and accessible to residents from all parts of the county.

-There are two types of schools in the city’s optional program.
-Most programs exist as a school-within-a-school, which means the optional program is offered in addition to traditional classes or programs.
-However, 15 schools exist exclusively as optional schools: All students who attend these 15 schools participate in the optional program.
-Call the Office of Optional Schools at 325-5338 for more information on the program.
+There are two types of schools in the county’s optional program.
+Most programs exist as a school-within-a-school for all grade levels, which means the optional program is offered in addition to traditional classes or programs.
+However, 14 schools exist exclusively as optional schools: All students who attend these schools participate in the optional program.
+Call the Division of Optional Schools and Advanced Academics at 901-416-5830 for more information on the program or click here.

 Charter schools are independent public schools of choice.
 They control their own budget, curriculum, and staffing.
 Memphis’ charter schools maximize students’ potential by focusing on specific areas of academic interests and employing creative learning techniques.
 Charter programs prepare children for college by learning how to function productively in a global and technologically advanced society.